xelphene/infosecdocs/android_allow_user_cert/index.md

 ## Modify the App

-Next, we'll modify AndroidManifest.xml to load a custom XML configuration snippet that will enable trust for user CAs in the app.
+Next, we'll modify `AndroidManifest.xml` to load a custom XML configuration snippet that will enable trust for user CAs in the app.
 Add a `android:networkSecurityConfig="@xml/network_security_config"` attribute to the `<application>` tag.
-Here's an example abbreviated AndroidManifest.xml:
+Here's an example abbreviated `AndroidManifest.xml`:

 ```
 <?xml version="1.0" encoding="utf-8" standalone="no"?><manifest ...>